queirozz8/ABOUT-ME---SOBRE-MIM/README.md

 - Tenho Inglês de nível intermediário-para-avançado (B2)
 # ENGLISH VERSION:
 # WHO AM I
 My name is Henrique Queiroz.
-I live in SP, Brazil.
 Pleasure!
 I am a young enthusiast in the area of ​​technology, more specifically, programming.
 I am interested in technologies such as Python, Django, Flask and other Back-end Web Development technologies.
 I really like technology and I explore this area with curiosity.
 I intend to continue studying programming and improving myself more and more.
 # HABILITIES